Lori Loughlin pleads not guilty to new charges in college admissions scandal - The Boston Globe

-Lawyers for Loughlin, whose scene-stealing performance as Aunt Becky on the sitcom “Full House” endeared her to millions, said Friday in a legal filing in US District Court in Boston that the actress “has received a copy of the Third Superseding Indictment” and “pleads not guilty to each of the counts against her.”
+Lawyers for Loughlin, who starred as Aunt Becky on the sitcom “Full House,” said Friday in a legal filing in US District Court in Boston that the actress “has received a copy of the Third Superseding Indictment” and “pleads not guilty to each of the counts against her.”

 Advertisement